 But, the immediate subject at hand is this: “How did the simplest cell’s, and particularly the very first protocell’s, instructions get written and processed?”19-22

 Using a contemporary analogy, how did life’s symphony get written before it was ever performed?23-24

 The next question is, “How could each and every instrument in the orchestra show up and each perform its respective part with such purpose and harmony with all the other independent instruments?”

-How did that symphony get conducted with such finesse right from the start?
+In addition, how did that symphony get conducted with such finesse right from the start?
 Not by “chance and necessity.”
 Not by mere mass/energy interactions.
-Not by exertion of any one or combination of the four known forces of physics.
+Not by exertion of any one or combination of the four known forces of physics: electromagnetism, gravity, strong or weak nuclear forces.
 Not by inanimate chemistry.
 None of these factors can integrate, organize, control or govern formal function.

 Life is an all-or-none process.
 Life cannot “come to life” piecemeal, a little at a time.
 3